Allow ourselves to introduce...ourselves.

 Jennifer's Bio

 Jennifer has a way of bringing balance to the collective that is Annagail.
 She makes others feel at home, at ease, good about themselves and a lot of other positive adjectives.
-She not only wears the sensible hats of wife, mother, friend, rock-star, Dragons Milk aficionado and player of Del Langejans guitars, but does so in a mystic way that appears effortless.
+She not only wears the sensible hats of mother, friend, rock-star, Dragons Milk aficionado and player of Del Langejans guitars, but does so in a mystic way that appears effortless.
 Her prolific song-writing leaves you tapping your foot, reflecting, crying, whistling or singing along.
 It is with great strength and determination that she has continued to “show up” despite the physical and mental struggles that come with advanced Lyme disease.
 She manages to inspire and carry on with a smile and laugh.
 Have you heard her laugh?
 Oh man, its great.
 The one where Ross walks into the dryer gets her every time.

 5 Questions